1Regina/GetProgrammingWithHaskell/README.md

          For read :: Double
          read "10" returns 10.0
          ```
-    5. **Superclass** : `Eq` is a superclass of `Ord` means that every instance of `Ord` must also be an instance of `Eq`. e.g  to compare SixSided-Die data constructors, which means implementing Ord, so first you need to implement Eq
+    5. **Superclass** : `Eq` is a superclass of `Ord` means that every instance of `Ord` must also be an instance of `Eq`. e.g  to compare SixSided-Die data constructors, which means implementing Ord, so first you need to implement Eq.
+Conversely. `Ord` is a subclass of `Eq`
          ```
          class Eq a where
             (==) :: a -> a -> Bool